 - Hydroplaning resistance

-Many less-known tire brands perform as good as popular brands such as Pirelli, Michelin, and Continental.
+Many less-known tire brands perform, as well as popular brands such as Pirelli, Michelin, and Continental.

 Best tires for Mercedes-Benz

-We believe the following are some of the least expensive tires you can get that offer overall good performance.
-Since most Mercedes-Benz cars are rear wheel drive tire performance is critical if you drive in snow or rain.
+We believe the following are some of the least expensive tires you can get that offer good performance.
+Since most Mercedes-Benz cars are rear-wheel drive, tire performance is critical if you drive in snow or rain.

 - UTQG: 540AA